XLSForm/xlsform.github.io/xlsform-standard.md

 A tutorial XLSForm with all of the appearance attributes in this table is available [here]().

 ### Settings Worksheet
 Earlier we hinted that there were additional sheets besides the **survey** and **choices** sheet to include with your XLSForm.
-The **settings** sheet is optional, but it allows you to further customize your form and
+The **settings** sheet is optional, but it allows you to further customize your form, including encrypting your form or setting an overall style theme to your form, among others.

-You can include a settings worksheet in your xls file similar to the following:
+You can include a **settings** worksheet in your XLSForm similar to the following:

 | settings      |               |       |      |      |      |    |
 | ------------- | ------------- | ----- | ---- | ---- | ---- | ---- |